miikanissi/miikanissi.com/content/posts/fast-fuzzy-finder-for-vim-with-fzf-ripgrep.md

 ## Integrating Ripgrep With Fzf

-By default fzf uses the `find` command to walk through a file hierarchy to locate files based on a search criteria.
+By default, fzf uses the `find` command to walk through a file hierarchy to locate files based on a search criterion.
 However, fzf supports other similar search tools such as [fd](https://github.com/sharkdp/fd), [ripgrep](https://github.com/BurntSushi/ripgrep), or [the silver searcher](https://github.com/ggreer/the_silver_searcher) for creating a list of files to traverse through.
-My preferred search tool to use is ripgrep. ripgrep is a fast line-oriented search tool that recursively searches the current directory for a regex pattern. ripgrep also automatically respects rules defined in `.gitignore`, `.ignore`, and `.rgignore` for cleaner search results.
+My preferred search tool to use is ripgrep.
+Ripgrep is a fast line-oriented search tool that recursively searches the current directory for a regex pattern.
+Ripgrep also automatically respects rules defined in `.gitignore`, `.ignore`, and `.rgignore` for cleaner search results.

 We can override the default fzf find command by defining `FZF_DEFAULT_COMMAND` in our